Art ImmHERsive

 What are the pros & cons of the immersive exhibits that already exist?

-Through competitor analysis, I identified common strengths, weaknesses, and unexplored opportunities product features.
-This helped me synthesize industry standards and create strategic market positioning for Art Immersive.
+Through competitor analysis, I identified common strengths, weaknesses, and unexplored opportunities for product features.
+This helped me synthesize industry standards and create a distinct brand identity for Art ImmHERsive.

 Ideas to Consider